 Here’s my story.

 I was born in the heart of SoHo.
 A true, native New Yorker.
-When my parents split apart, I moved to Michigan, where my mom’s side of the family lived.
+At 5, I moved to Michigan, where my mom’s side of the family lived.
 Michigan was everything New York City was not: green, spacious, smelled nice, ultra-hospitable.
 Picture it: NYC street kid suddenly turned suburbia-dweller.

 Transplanting from the NYC streets to Michigan at the age of nine was my first real glimpse into understanding how one’s surrounding physical environment shapes our living experience.

 I graduated from the University of Michigan with a degree in Organizational Studies and emphases on Economics and Strategy.
 I had no idea what I wanted to do professionally.
 What I did know: I was a problem solver, I was task-oriented, and I enjoyed dealing with people.